|

 It is hard to imagine that the same Manu who wrote this passage would

-the passages denigrating women in other parts of the Manusmriti.
+write the passages denigrating women in other parts of the Manusmriti.
 Indeed,

 since it is supposed to guide the conduct of Hindu society the Manusmriti